 1.11.
-How does senior leadership actively support and strengthen the communities in which your organization operates?
+How do senior leaders actively support and strengthen the communities in which your organization operates?
 Include how senior leaders determine areas of emphasis for organizational involvement and support, and how senior leaders, the workforce, and the organization contribute to improving these communities.

-The agency supports the community through participation in the annual United Way Campaign and the Good Health Appeal.
+The agency supports the community through participation in the annual United Way Campaign, Harvest Hope, and the Good Health Appeal.
 Also, many of our employees voluntarily participate in blood drives and participate in various civic activities.
 Each employee determines his/her areas of community activity.